Office add-in in Delphi: add-in

 In the Delphi IDE, close all opened projects, select the "File|New|Other:" item on the main menu, and run the "Add-in Express COM Add-in" wizard on the "Add-in Express VCL" tab of the "New Item" dialog box.

 In the wizard windows, you enter the name and the destination folder for the add-in project, select either user or admin privileges for the add-in installation.
 The wizard then generates a new project and opens it in the Delphi IDE.

 2. Customizing your Office add-in

 The project includes the Add-in Module (MyAddin1_IMPL.pas on the screenshot above), which is the core part of Add-in Express based add-ins.
-The add-in module supports all Office versions from 2000 up to Office 2013 32-bit and 64-bit and allows you to concentrate all code of the add-in in one place.
+The add-in module supports all Office versions from 2000 to 2021 32-bit and 64-bit and allows you to concentrate all code of the add-in in one place.

 Add-in module programmability:

 3. Adding a custom tab to the Office Ribbon